BioComputingUP/CAFA-evaluator/README.md

 In order to generate the figures you need to manually modify the first cell of the notebook which contains information about the input path and a few parameters.
 Parameters include:
-* the metric (F-score, wighted F-score, S measure)
+* the metric (F-score, weighted F-score, S measure)
 * the path to the input dataframe (*evaluation_all.tsv*)
 * the output folder
 * an optional file (*names.tsv*) including information about methods aliases and groups.
 If provided, the results